Scientology: Beliefs and practices

-Hubbard lies at the core of Scientology.
-His writings remain the source of Scientology's doctrines and practices, with the sociologist of religion David G. Bromley describing the religion as Hubbard's "personal synthesis of philosophy, physics, and psychology".
+Hubbard lies at the core of Scientology and his writings remain the source of its ideas and practices.
+Sociologist of religion David G. Bromley describes Scientology as Hubbard's "personal synthesis of philosophy, physics, and psychology".
 Hubbard claimed that he developed his ideas through research and experimentation, rather than through revelation from a supernatural source.
-He published hundreds of articles and books over the course of his life, writings that Scientologists regard as scripture.
-The Church encourages people to read his work chronologically, in the order in which it was written.
-It claims that Hubbard's work is perfect and no elaboration or alteration is permitted.
-Hubbard described Scientology as an "applied religious philosophy" because, according to him, it consists of a metaphysical doctrine, a theory of psychology, and teachings in morality.
+He published hundreds of articles and books over the course of his life.
+Scientologists regard his writings on Scientology as scripture.
+Much basic information about the Scientology belief system is kept secret from most practitioners.
+Many aspects are obscured by layers of secrecy, and by Scientology advocates engaging in lying and obfuscation.

+In Scientology Hubbard's work is regarded as perfect, and no elaboration or alteration is permitted.
+Hubbard described Scientology as an "applied religious philosophy", because, according to him, it consists of a metaphysical doctrine, a theory of psychology, and teachings in morality.
+Hubbard incorporated a variety of hypnotic techniques in Scientology auditing and courses.
+These are used as a means to create dependency and obedience in followers.

 Hubbard developed thousands of neologisms during his lifetime.
 The nomenclature used by the movement is termed "Scientologese" by members.
 Scientologists are expected to learn this specialist terminology, the use of which separates followers from non-Scientologists.
-The Church refers to its practices as "technology," a term often shortened to "Tech".
+The Scientology organization refers to its practices as "technology", a term often shortened to "Tech".
 Scientologists stress the "standardness" of this "tech", by which they express belief in its infallibility.
-The Church's system of pedagogy is called "Study Tech" and is presented as the best method for learning.
+The Scientology organization's system of pedagogy is called "Study Tech" and is presented as the best method for learning.
 Scientology teaches that when reading, it is very important not to go past a word one does not understand.
 A person should instead consult a dictionary as to the meaning of the word before progressing, something Scientology calls "word clearing".

-The scholar of religion Dorthe Refslund Christensen described Scientology as being "a religion of practice" rather than "a religion of belief".
-According to Scientology, its beliefs and practices are based on rigorous research, and its doctrines are accorded a significance equivalent to scientific laws.
+According to Scientology texts, its beliefs and practices are based on rigorous research, and its doctrines are accorded a significance equivalent to scientific laws.
 Blind belief is held to be of lesser significance than the practical application of Scientologist methods.
 Adherents are encouraged to validate the practices through their personal experience.
 Hubbard put it this way: "For a Scientologist, the final test of any knowledge he has gained is, 'did the data and the use of it in life actually improve conditions or didn't it?
 Many Scientologists avoid using the words "belief" or "faith" to describe how Hubbard's teachings impacts their lives, preferring to say that they "know" it to be true.
+Hubbard said the aim of Scientology is "A civilization without insanity, without criminals and without war; where the world can prosper and honest beings can have rights, and where man is free to rise to greater heights".